 South Africa's rand weakens as investors assess Fed rate hike

-JOHANNESBURG, March 18 (Reuters) - South Africa's rand weakened in early trade on Friday, as investors assessed the impact of the start of the U.S. Federal Reserve's rate tightening cycle this week and as commodity prices such as gold weakened.
+JOHANNESBURG, March 18 (Reuters) - South Africa's rand weakened on Friday, as investors assessed the impact of the start of the U.S. Federal Reserve's rate tightening cycle this week and as commodity prices such as gold fell.

-The Federal Reserve on Wednesday raised interest rates for the first time since 2018 and laid out an aggressive plan to push borrowing costs to restrictive levels next year in a pivot from battling the pandemic to countering the economic risks posed by excessive inflation and the war in Ukraine.
+The Federal Reserve on Wednesday raised interest rates for the first time since 2018, presenting an aggressive plan to hike borrowing costs in a pivot from fighting the pandemic to tackling economic risks posed by inflation and the Ukraine war.

 Riskier currencies, such as the rand, thrive on U.S. interest rates remaining low because they benefit from the interest rate differential that increases their appeal for carry trade.